 The tax rate for social security is currently 6.2%, and Medicare receives an additional 1.45% (employers match these tax rates, bringing the total of FICA tax contributions to 15.3%).

-Wage garnishments are legal procedures designed to repay delinquent, outstanding debts, such as unpaid child support, overdue credit card payments, or even unpaid taxes.
+Another possible payroll deduction to know about: wage garnishments.
+These are legal procedures designed to repay delinquent, outstanding debts, such as unpaid child support, overdue credit card payments, or even unpaid taxes.

-Most wage garnishments are initiated by court order, however the IRS and other tax collection agencies also levy for unpaid taxes in the form of wage garnishment.
+Most wage garnishments are initiated by court order.
+However, the IRS and other tax collection agencies also levy for unpaid taxes in the form of wage garnishment.

 Garnishments are made on earnings leftover after all legally required deductions are made.
 The actual amount of any garnishment will depend on the amount of debt owed and income earned.